 Answer from the Ministry of Education – “You ask about teacher conduct during a professional conduct investigation, within the framework of the Teachers Act.
 My colleagues in the Ministry of Education’s Professional Conduct Unit indicate the responsibilities of certificate holders are set out in the Professional Standards established by the BC Teachers Council.
 Standard 2 requires teachers to act ethically and honestly.
 The Teachers Act sets out investigative processes and powers of the Commissioner, and the issue of whether a certificate holder has acted ethically or honestly during an investigation is a matter for the Commissioner to review, in the context of the standards.
 If the Commissioner believes a teacher has acted dishonestly or unethically during an investigation, the Commissioner can initiate a separate investigation into that matter.
 The Commissioner can receive complaints about a teacher’s ethical conduct during an investigation from any person and will review and address such complaints.”

 You can submit an FOI (Freedom of Information) request after you have received your decision letters to gain access to what they submitted.
 There is just no guarantee that it wont be heavily redacted.
 (In my case, all information was withheld under S.22) I got nothing.
+You could then file a complaint with OICP and an adjudicator could make a decision on whether they can be ordered to hand over the documents.

 When I filed my 4 TRB complaints, I took it very seriously.
 It took me months to come to the final decision and even though I felt it was the right thing to do, I still felt horrible for doing it.
 I fully took on the seriousness that I am making a decision that will impact someone’s professional career and will have social and emotional consequences for them.
 I decided to move ahead because even though it was going to make things very awkward and uncomfortable for me and the people involved, if I didn’t move ahead, I would be putting the adults’ feelings ahead of the needs of the kids and FUTURE students.
 I couldn’t live with that.
 Public accountability does make a difference in professions.
 The teaching profession is not the only profession that publicly posts discipline reports of their members.
 Other professions that have a responsibility to the public and serve a vulnerable group also use this method of accountability to curtail unwanted behaviour.